BattyBovine/NES-Stage-Tool/README.md

 ### Checkpoints
 Checkpoints can be used to start the player later in the level once they've passed a certain area.
 The checkpoint data is split into three separate arrays representing the screen, X position, and Y position.
 They are labelled *examplestage1_checkpoint_screen*, *examplestage1_checkpoint_posx*, and *examplestage1_checkpoint_posy*, respectively.
 Eight checkpoints are currently supported, with the first one intented to be the starting point for the level.
 Each of these arrays is eight bytes long, each byte representing the corresponding value.
 In other words, to load the player at checkpoint 2, read the second value in each array, and use the *screen* value to load the stage at that screen, and the *posx* and *posy* values to load the player at that pixel location within the screen.

+### Objects
+Objects are the interactive parts of a stage, such as enemies, items, destructible obstacles, moving platforms, etc. The object data is split into four separate arrays representing the object identifier, screen, X position, and Y position.
+They are labelled *examplestage1_object_id*, *examplestage1_object_screen*, *examplestage1_object_posx*, and *examplestage1_object_posy*, respectively.
+Up to 64 objects can be added to a single stage.
+Each of the object arrays is 64 bytes long, each byte representing the corresponding object's value.
+In other words, to load an object into the current screen, check which objects are meant to be loaded on the screen using the *screen* array, then add the object's *posx* value to the current camera position, and if the object is within camera boundaries, it can be spawned at the given *posx* and *posy* positions, using the *id* value to determine which object is meant to be loaded.

 ### Palette definitions
 Each tileset's palette is defined here, with each byte in each array representing a colour from the NES's global palette.
 They are labelled *examplestage1_palette_00* for the first palette, *examplestage1_palette_01* for the second, etc. The bytes can be copied as-is from the array into the PPU.